GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_module_8_ex1.md

-# Rasterdata Exercise 1: Basic Assessment of Flood Exposure in the Indus Basin in Pakistan
+# Raster data Exercise 1: Basic Assessment of Flood Exposure in the Indus Basin in Pakistan

 ### Aim of the exercise
 The aim of this exercise is to gain a basic understanding of working with raster data and its visualisation and advantages.
 To achieve this, several datasets such as a digital elevation model, population data and mapped flood extents are processed to create a simple flood risk map for the Indus River basin in Pakistan.